RasaHQ/rasa/docs/core/knowledge-bases.rst

     }

 The above json file contains data about restaurants and hotels.
-The json structure should contain a key for every object type, i.e. "restaurant" and "hotel" in the example.
+The json structure should contain a key for every object type, i.e. "restaurant" and "hotel".
 Every object type maps to a list of objects.

 Once the data are defined in a json file, called, for example, ``data.json``, you can create your